-Fresh rallies in Hong Kong as protesters defy extradition bill
+Fresh protests rock Hong Kong as activists seek a voice at G20

 Opponents of the extradition bill fear being placed at the mercy of a justice system rights group say is plagued by torture, forced confessions and arbitrary detentions.

-Reporting By Vimvam Tong, Delfina Wentzel and Donny Kwok, Writing by Anne Marie Roantree; Editing by Clarence Fernandez
+Reporting By Vimvam Tong, Jessie Pang, Delfina Wentzel, Donny Kwok and Noah Sin, Writing by Anne Marie Roantree; Editing by Clarence Fernandez